Ketones In Urine During Pregnancy: Causes And Prevention

 • If you are showing trace amounts of ketones and if they are due to vomiting or changes in diet, then it would resolve on its own.

-• But if your blood glucose levels indicate gestational diabetes, then your doctor might prescribe insulin, or dietary changes.
+• But if your blood glucose levels indicate gestational diabetes, then your doctor might prescribe some dietary changes or insulin during pregnancy.

 • If the ketonuria is due to infection, then your doctor might prescribe medications, which are safe during pregnancy, to treat the infections.